Bivariate Distribution Regression with Application to Insurance Data: Introduction

 We conduct extensive simulation studies to examine the finite-sample performance of our proposed DR approach under various data generating processes.
 In particular, we consider two popular parametric models in the insurance literature, the hierarchical model \citep{garrido2016generalized} and the copula model \citep{czado2012mixed}, and a non-standard distribution constructed through transforming a bivariate Gaussian density.
 The simulation results show that the proposed method performs consistently well across all these setups, whereas the existing parametric approaches perform well only when the model is correctly specified.
 These results underscore the importance of our semiparametric approach in the context of finite samples.

 For empirical application, we analyze a French insurance portfolio.
-For each policyholder, their characteristics are collected together with their past claim experience, which include the discrete number of claims made (claim frequency) and the average cost per claim (severity).
+For each policyholder, their characteristics are collected together with their past claim experience, which includes the discrete number of claims made (claim frequency) and the average cost per claim (severity).
+Traditional parametric approaches have been widely used in the insurance literature \citep{czado2012mixed}, and the increased complexity of insurance data has been driving the development of nonparametric methods.
 The average cost per claim follows a mixed distribution: a probability mass at zero corresponding to no claims and an otherwise positive claim from a skewed and long-tailed distribution.
 Hence, a naive specification of parametric claim distributions is often unsatisfactory.
 The data is very large, consisting of more than 400,000 observations, yet most policyholders did not report any claims.
 In this case, the copula approach is less robust in capturing the joint distribution \citep{YangLu2020NCEf}.
 More importantly, the average severity exhibits a clear multi-modality in the dataset and high skewness when excluding the zero-count observations.
 This raw data feature suggests that the existing popular parametric approaches are insufficient in this case.
 The proposed DR approach demonstrates superior performance in both in-sample and out-of-sample results against the existing parametric hierarchical and copula models.

 The rest of the paper is organized as follows.
 In Section 2, we present the DR approach for modeling the bivariate discrete and continuous outcomes.
 Section 3 sets out the asymptotic properties of our DR method.
 We provide simulation results in Section 4.
 In Section 5, we compare our proposed method against existing approaches in application to study a real insurance data set.
-We conslude this paper in Section 6.
+We conclude this paper in Section 6.
+The proof of the main results is given in Appendix.